Goal setting is vital in the recovery of anxiety disorders and should be considered very carefully.

-1. Pick ONE Goal: This is important!
+- Pick one goal.
+This is important!
 You can only achieve your goals if you focus on them one at a time.
 Once your first goal has been accomplished you can start on the next one.

-3. You Have To Want It: If you don’t really want to do something, you won’t succeed.
-Pick goals you really want to achieve.
+- Pick goals you really want to achieve.
+You have to want it.
+If you don’t really want to do something, you won’t succeed.

-4. Be Firm and positive: To achieve your goal you have to be firm with yourself, You have to work to accomplish your goal.
+- Be firm and positive: To achieve your goal you have to be firm with yourself, You have to work to accomplish your goal.
 Be positive that you are taking steps forward.

-5. Persist.
+- Persist.
 Don’t give up.
-Be patient with yourself but also persistent.
+Be patient with yourself but also firm.

-6. Test your anxiety.
-Your goal has to be something that tests your anxiety, otherwise it isn’t really advancing your recovery.
+- Test your anxiety.
+Your goal has to be something that tests your anxiety, otherwise, it isn’t really advancing your recovery.
 It has to something that makes your heart beat just that bit faster.

 Remember!
 The harder you stick at your goal, practising your controlled breathing as you are doing it, the easier it will get.
 Don’t give up, after all you do want to recover don’t you?